ibouchama/cloud-comp-arch-project-team/README.md

 ```

 \
-The output is stored in `results.json` .
+The outputs are stored in the `txt` and `json` files.

-Please refer to `output_3.txt` to see the printed stuff of run_experiment_3.sh and things on the other terminal
+Please refer to `output_3.txt` to see the printed stuff of run_experiment_3.sh and things on the other terminal. ← This was for testing and confirming purpose.

 ## In the yaml files: